-6.9 Aimpoints
+6.10 Aimpoints

 Aimpoints are the nominal positions on the ACIS where the flux from a point source with no target offsets is placed.
 There are two nominal aimpoints, indicated in Figure 6.1 - one on the corner of I3 on the ACIS-I array (the ACIS-I aimpoint), and one near the boundary between nodes 0 and 1 on S3 of the ACIS-S array (the ACIS-S aimpoint).
-Their exact
+Their exact positions are given in Table 6.3.
+Note that the aimpoint is not the same as the on-axis position, which is defined as the position of the narrowest PSF and found approximately 20" from the aimpoints.
+Because of thermal relaxation of spacecraft structures, the chip coordinates of the optical axis have changed over the mission lifetime.
+For zero SIM-Z offsets, the optical axis crosses ACIS-I at the I3 chip coordinates (941,989), and ACIS-S, at the S3 chip coordinates (224,490) Approximate contours of constant encircled energy

 Figure 6.9: An example of the application of the CXC CTI-corrector in two energy bands.
-The upper plot shows data for the Al-K line, and the lower for Mn-K. The square data points are the FWHM of lines averaged over 32-row bins.
+The upper plot shows data for the Al-K line (1.49 keV), and the lower for Mn-K (5.9 keV).
+The square data points are the FWHM of lines averaged over 32-row bins.
 The triangle data points are the FWHM of CTI-corrected lines.
 The upper line shows the uncorrected performance of the S3 chip, while the lower line shows the CTI-corrected performance of the S3 chip.
 These data are from March 2000.